 - The procedures demonstrated by the arresting officer in connection with breath testing or blood testing for drugs or alcohol.

 - The procedures demonstrated for securing waivers of Miranda rights if a statement was taken.

-Schwartz & Schwartz DUI defense lawyers have extremely detailed knowledge of the NHTSA manuals followed by policy relating to standardized field sobriety tests, and we know the mistakes the police regularly make.
+Schwartz & Schwartz DUI defense lawyers have extremely detailed knowledge of the NHTSA manuals followed by a policy relating to standardized field sobriety tests, and we know the mistakes the police regularly make.
 When police make mistakes, they violate citizens’ rights.
-When a citizen’s rights are violated, oftentimes the result may be suppression of evidence, and dismissal of the criminal charges.
+When a citizen’s rights are violated, oftentimes the result may be suppression of evidence and dismissal of the criminal charges.

 Schwartz & Schwartz DUI Lawyers represent the accused in DUI cases in all Delaware courts.
 We have defended first offense DUI and second offense DUI cases in the JP Courts and in the Court of Common Pleas.
 We have represented people in third offense DUI, fourth offense DUI, fifth offense DUI and beyond in the Superior Court of Delaware.
 DUI stands for Driving Under the Influence.
 DWI stands for Driving While Intoxicated.
-In Delaware, the statutes speak in terms of DUI, but both DUI and DWI are the same thing.
+In Delaware, the statutes speak in terms of DUI, but both DUI and DWI are the same things.
 Driving with a blood alcohol concentration (BAC) of .08 or greater is currently considered driving under the influence of alcohol in all states in the U.S.

 We are DUI Lawyers in Delaware – Kent, Sussex & New Castle County